AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 Also, if you know of a data source that I have not include, but probably should have, please do let me know!

 ## Google Summer of Code
-If you're wondering what exactly Google Summer of Code is, then I can promise I'll do a post on that in a few weeks time, when I know more myself.
+So what is Google Summer of Code?
+It is essentially a then I can promise I'll do a post on that in a few weeks time, when I know more myself.
 For now you can read the official project abstract [here](https://summerofcode.withgoogle.com/projects/#6071460558274560).

+## What's next?